 Abena is an upcoming poet, musician and model from North London.
-She is excited to be taking part in the BBC Words First spoken word scheme and is a member of the Roundhouse Poetry Collective.
-Her work as a musician and writer explore personal themes of race, sexuality, religion, childhood and mental health.
+They are excited to be taking part in the BBC Words First spoken word scheme and are a member of the Roundhouse Poetry Collective.
+Abena’s work as a musician and writer explore personal themes of race, gender, sexuality, religion, childhood and mental health.

-Her previous writing and performance experiences include winner of the November and December 2018 Some-Antics Slams and the subsequent Championship Slam.
-In 2019, she was commissioned to write and perform at Leicester’s Festival2Funky and also took part in the POW! showcase for young LGBTQ+ creatives.
-She also made it to the finals for the London Roundhouse Poetry Slam 2019 finals.
+Their previous writing and performance experiences include winner of the November and December 2018 Some-Antics Slams and the subsequent Championship Slam.
+In 2019, they were commissioned to write and perform at Leicester’s Festival2Funky and also took part in the POW! showcase for young LGBTQ+ creatives.
+They also made it to the finals for the London Roundhouse Poetry Slam 2019 finals.

-Abena studied psychology and the University of Leicester and represented her Univeristy in the 2018 and 2019 UniSlam performances.
-After this experience, she fell in love with poetry and went on to write and perform at different Slams and showcases.
+Abena studied psychology and the University of Leicester and represented their Univeristy in the 2018 and 2019 UniSlam performances.
+After this experience, they fell in love with poetry and went on to write and perform at different Slams and showcases.

-As a visually minded artist, Abena says her goal is to ‘translate the world she sees in her mind into words on paper’.
-Poetry allows her to turn abstract subjective experiences into words that can be shared and understood by others.
-She also has ambitions to write a full length poetry piece that focuses on her life experiences as a child of Ghanaian decent and the dificulties of growing up being both queer and Christian.
+As a visually minded artist, Abena says their goal is to ‘translate the world they see in their mind into words on paper’.
+Poetry allows them to turn abstract subjective experiences into words that can be shared and understood by others.
+They also have ambitions to write a full length poetry piece that focuses on their life experiences as a child of Ghanaian decent and the difficulties of growing up being both queer and Christian.

 ‘In many ways my poems are quite narrative and often explore various aspects of my personal identity.
 I often like to incorporate music in my poems to bring my two mediums together.
 I want to write a full length show which explores being a child of the Ghanaian Diaspora, being queer and growing up Christian and hopefully tour that too!
 It would also be awesome to publish a collection of poems.’